-Hello and welcome to our weekly aviation business briefing for the week beginning 11 December 2017.
+Hello and welcome to our weekly Monday Briefing for the week beginning 11 December 2017.

 It is of course something of a fixture in the British Christmas calendar that there will be at least one “Christmas Travel Chaos” story somewhere on the transport network.
 Heathrow has long had plenty of form in this regard.
 The airport has got better in recent years in being proactive at requiring airlines to reduce their schedules in advance.
 However, it seems to have been caught by surprise by Sunday’s snow.
 BA’s schedules took the brunt of the cancellations with a very high number of short-haul cancellations and delays and an unusually high number of long-haul cancellations.
 Cancellations have continued into Monday morning.